 European Focus

-On Thursday, the Stoxx 600 ended 0.38% above last Friday’s close.
-Of the 17 indices we cover, 11 are in a Confirmed Uptrend, one in a Rally Attempt, and five in an Uptrend Under Pressure.
+On Thursday, the Stoxx 600 ended 1.0% above last Friday’s close and remains in a Confirmed Uptrend with three distribution days.
+Of the 17 indices we cover, 12 are in a Confirmed Uptrend, one in a Rally Attempt, and the remaining four in an Uptrend Under Pressure.

 Global Focus Developed